dbaumgarten/yodk/README.md

 - Syntax highlighting of yolol and nolol
 - Automatically find and highlight errors in your code in realtime
 - Automatically format your code
+- Debug your yolol/nolol-code directly inside vscode
-- Use cli-functionality directly from within vscode
+- Use yodk commands directly from within vscode
+    - Optimize YOLOL-code
+    - Compile NOLOL to YOLOL

 For more detailed information, see the [documentation](https://dbaumgarten.github.io/yodk/#/vscode-yolol).